bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 A Wasm runtime's portability is determined by how few assumptions it makes about its underlying platform in its implementation of those operations.
-Does it assume an operating system that provides the `mmap` syscall?
-Does it assume the underlying native instruction set is either `x86_64` or `aarch64`?
-Similarly, assumptions baked into the Wasm language specification itself can also limit portability.
+Does it assume an operating system that provides the `mmap` syscall or a CPU that supports virtual memory?
+Does it support just a small, fixed set of instructions sets, such as `x86_64` and `aarch64`, or a wide, extensible set of ISAs?
+And, as previously mentioned, no matter which implementation choices are made, assumptions baked into the Wasm language specification itself can also limit a runtime's portability.

 ## Removing Runtime Assumptions